 To celebrate the hard work and accomplishments of the CURE Ethiopia staff, we decided to invite community members, CURE supporters, and CURE leadership into our hospital to witness the life transformations that occur every single day.

 Big names, both nationally and internationally, came to celebrate with us.
-We welcomed the current president of Ethiopia, Sahle-Work Zewde, and Ethiopia’s first female president, Dr. Liya Tadesse, along with Ethiopia’s state minister of health, Dr. Amir Aman.
-We welcomed Trevor Rees-Jones of the Rees-Jones Foundation, a significant donor to CURE’s work in Ethiopia.
+We welcomed the current president of Ethiopia (and Ethiopia’s first female president), Sahle-Work Zewde, as well as State Minister of Health, Dr. Liya Tadesse, and Trevor Rees-Jones of the Rees-Jones Foundation, a significant donor to CURE’s work in Ethiopia.
 Roger Spoelman, CURE’s president and CEO, was in attendance, along with several CURE board members and senior management, including Jerry Tubergen, Ed Stillman, Dr. Joe Stowell, Brian Van Hall (Chief Operations Officer), Greg Bellig (Chief Medical Officer), and Earnest Kioko (Senior Director of Spiritual Ministry).
 Representatives from other CURE hospitals also made the trip to Ethiopia to celebrate with us.
 CURE is an expansive yet close-knit family, and a success for one CURE hospital is a success for us all!

 We were honored to host our distinguished guests, but we were most excited to welcome visitors who, though slightly less accomplished, are no less important than dignitaries and leaders of business; they’re the reason we’re here!
 We were thrilled that former patients Daniel, Adem, and Andualem made the long trek back to CURE Ethiopia to tell their stories.
 Daniel and Adem spent a lot of time with us over the past few years, so their arrival felt like a homecoming.
 Each had a chance to share their story; however, Adem ended up suffering from a rather severe case of stage fright, so his uncle Mohamed shared in his place!